May0110/healthcare-orgs-dev/README.md

 ## Intro

-It is a command line client, implemented in Golang, enabling to process and extract statistics about car models produced in USA, Japan and Europe between 1978 and 1982, visualising some interesting trends.
-The origin of the data is [data.world](https://data.world/dataman-udit/cars-data) website.
+This is a command line interface (CLI), implemented in Golang, enabling the import and processing of public data of Estonian Health Board.
+The data is available on their [web page](https://medre.tehik.ee/open-data) and includes the registries of healthcare institutions, general practitioners, healthcare professions and healthcare services.

+The CLI can create data structures in PostgreSQL and complete the import of the registries.

 ## Requirements